-Hamburg is proud of many things, and rightly so, including a building which is only some two years old.
+Hamburg is proud of many things, and rightly so, including a building which is only some three years old.
 It may not have been cheap, 789 million Euro (902 million Dollars or 683 million Pounds) to be exact, but it is worth every Cent.
 The Elbphilharmonie (Elbe Philharmonic) is an unbelievable sight.

 At sunrise, the sparkle in its windows and its entire aura silence even its former critics, those who complained about the building’s price tag, the duration of its construction and what not.
-Audiences who have heard their share of Vivaldi and Mahler in the Elbphilharmonie‘s largest concert hall say attending concerts here was awesome, and that the sound quality was sublime.
+Audiences who have heard their share of Vivaldi and Mahler in the Elbphilharmonie‘s largest concert hall say attending concerts here was awesome, and the sound quality sublime.

 Just entering the building erected right in the Elbe river is a lasting experience, even without Beethoven or Ravel sounds.
 Any visitor will realize that the attractiveness is not limited to the outside and that this venue is worth several times the pile of money invested.
 Beauty used to be in the eyes of the beholder.
 Not here.